Jeremy Piven denies new sexual misconduct allegations - News 12 Now

-LOS ANGELES — Jeremy Piven, who has strongly denied allegations of sexual misconduct from at least three women, is facing further accusations that date back decades, an online news site reported Saturday.
-Three additional women claim Piven acted in a physically aggressive or threatening manner, BuzzFeed News reported in a story that included the actor’s rejection of the allegations as “false.”
+LOS ANGELES (CBS) – Jeremy Piven, who has strongly denied allegations of sexual misconduct from at least three women, is facing further accusations that date back decades, an online news site reported Saturday.
+Three additional women claim Piven acted in a physically aggressive or threatening manner, BuzzFeed Newsreported in a story that included the actor’s rejection of the allegations as “false.”

 The women said they were speaking out because of frustration over Piven’s previous denials.